-Implementation Guidance for BBV screening in ED
+Implementation Guidance for BBV screening in Emergency Departments

 European guidelines recommend routine testing in healthcare settings in areas with a high prevalence of blood borne viruses (HIV, HBV, and HCV).
 In the UK, emergency departments (EDs) in high-prevalence areas have successfully implemented an opt-out testing strategy, which has proven effective in identifying individuals living with undiagnosed blood-borne viruses (BBVs), particularly those who do not engage with traditional testing services.
 This approach also facilitates the re-engagement of previously diagnosed individuals who have disengaged from care.
 However, there remains a lack of comprehensive guidance for the implementation of BBV testing in EDs.